Robin Stephens, Associate Professor, Director of Dance and Theatre Program

-Besides teaching dance at ULM, Ms. Mullone continues to work with Contemporary Dance/Fort Worth as Associate Artistic Director, Beckles Dancing Company, on her Pilates certification and independent artists in her spare time.
+Besides teaching dance at ULM, Prof. Mullone continues to work with Contemporary Dance/Fort Worth as Associate Artistic Director, Beckles Dancing Company, and with independent artists in her spare time.
 Most recently, she and Dr. Mobley co-founded M2 (m squared), a performance art collective.
 They have premiered their work at the Modern Dance Festival at the Modern Art Museum of Fort Worth and the Houston Fringe Festival.
-She also continues to study dance under a number of dance professionals, teach at conferences and attend workshops whenever possible.
+She also continues to study dance under a number of dance professionals, teach as well present research at conferences and attend workshops whenever possible.

 Office: Brown Annex 114 Phone: 318.342.3194 Email: firstname.lastname@example.org